cunarist/class-transform/README.md

 class User {
   id: number;
   name: string;
-  @include({ since: 0.7, until: 1 }) // this means that this property will be included for version starting from 0.7 until 1
+  @include({ since: 0.7, until: 1 })
+  // This means that this property will be included
+  // for version starting from 0.7 until 1
   email: string;
-  @include({ since: 2.1 }) // this means that this property will be included for version starting from 2.1
+  @include({ since: 2.1 })
+  // This means that this property will be included
+  // for version starting from 2.1
   password: string;
 }